I need human help to enter verification code (office hours only)

 Limud (A Place to Learn)

-Students begin their journey attending once per week in K'tantanim (Pre-K) through Kitah Bet (2nd Grade).
+Students begin their journey attending once per week in K'tantanim (TK) through Kitah Bet (2nd Grade).
 In Kitah Gimel (3rd Grade), students begin attending twice per week in preparation for becoming B'nai Mitzvah.

 Overall Curriculum:

-• Lower Limud (Kitah K'tantanim–Aleph) are learning basic Hebrew vocabulary and letters, Shabbat & holidays, Torah stories, and tikkun olam (reparing the world).
-Kitah Bet is beginning formal Hebrew instruction, learning decoding and writing.
-Kitot Gimel–Zayin are working toward reading fluency of the Hebrew of the siddur (prayer book).
-Hebrew instruction will use Torah Aura primers and curriculum.
+• Lower Limud (Kitah K'tantanim–Aleph) learn basic Hebrew vocabulary and letters, Shabbat & holidays, Torah stories, and tikkun olam (repairing the world).
+Kitah Bet begins formal Hebrew instruction, learning decoding and writing.
+Kitot Gimel–Zayin work toward reading fluency of the Hebrew of the siddur (prayer book).
+Hebrew instruction uses Torah Aura primers and curriculum.

-• In addition, faculty will incorporate explorations of Jewish holidays, current events and how they relate to Jewish values, Israel education, and chuggim (electives).
+• In addition, faculty incorporates explorations of Jewish holidays, current events and how they relate to Jewish values, Israel education, and chuggim (electives).

 Sundays (Grades TK–7) 9:30 a.m.–12:30 p.m.

 Students meet by grade level.
-Sunday activities includes formal Hebrew instruction, Kehillah Kedoshah (morning minyan/prayer), Shabbat and holidays, Torah, Tikkun Olam (repairing the world), and library story time.
-All students receive snack and a brief recess in our play yard.
-Sunday mornings may also include special field trips or school-wide holidays programs.
+Sunday activites include formal Hebrew instruction, Kehillah Kedoshah (morning minyan/prayer), Shabbat and holidays, Torah, Tikkun Olam (repairing the world), and library story time.
+All students receive snack and a brief recess in the play yard.
+Sunday mornings may also include special field trips or school-wide holiday programs.

 Tuesday curriculum centers on formal, level-based Hebrew instruction and a rotation of exciting chuggim (electives).
-These will include choices in fine and performing arts, sports, Judaica, and literature — and they will all be SUPER FUN!
+These will include choices in fine and performing arts, sports, Judaics, and literature.
+Chuggim combine great Jewish content and a lot of FUN!

-** PLEASE NOTE: If participating in person is not possible for your family, it’s no problem!
+** PLEASE NOTE: If participating in person on Tuesdays is not possible for your family, it’s no problem!
 We will work with you to assist with carpooling or with a remote option.
-We are happy to offer Hebrew instruction on ZOOM on Tuesday afternoons from 4:30–5:30 p.m.
+We offer Hebrew and Judaic instruction on Zoom on Tuesday afternoons from 4:30–6:30 p.m.

 Student-Led Shabbat, Dinners, and Picnics!